michaeljharrison/BamsGams/README.md

-# BamsGams
+# GameTrack.io
-The ultimate app for keeping on top of your Gams and your Bams.
+The ultimate app for keeping on top of your Gams.
+Made by Bams.